DIRKMJK/limepy/README.md

 A Survey object contains the data and metadata of a survey.
 To create a Survey object, you need:

 - A csv containing the survey results.
 You can download it manually or use the api as described above.
 Make sure to set heading type to 'code' and reponse type to 'short'.
+The file will is delimited with semicolons if downloaded by the api.
 - An .lss file containing the survey structure.
 You can download this manually.

 ```python